Airflow Configuration

 tdp-airflow.dags.persistence.enabled: true, typical size5Gi) - Logs: PVC persistence disabled by default (

-tdp-airflow.logs.persistence.enabled: false); enable only if the StorageClass meets the required access pattern (usually RWX)
+tdp-airflow.logs.persistence.enabled: false); only enable if the StorageClass meets the required access standard (usually RWX)

 Database configuration

-Airflow needs a relational database to store its metadata: registered DAGs, run history, connections, variables, and users.
+Airflow requires a relational database to store its metadata: registered DAGs, execution history, connections, variables, and users.

-Without a stable database, Airflow cannot keep the history and metadata that make the service usable day to day.
+Without a stable database, Airflow cannot maintain the history and metadata that make the service usable on a daily basis.

-Therefore, choosing between bundled and external PostgreSQL is one of the first configuration decisions:
+The choice between built-in and external PostgreSQL is therefore one of the first configuration decisions:

-- external PostgreSQL is usually preferred when the environment already has its own backup, availability, and database administration standards.
+- external PostgreSQL is usually preferred when the environment already has its own standards for backup, availability, and database administration.

-To understand when to use each option, see Internal versus external PostgreSQL on the General configuration page.
+To understand when to use each, see PostgreSQL internal versus external on the General Configuration page.

 tdp-airflow: